Soumya0908/Patient-Onboarding-Application-Spring/Readme.md

 - And book appointments to get consulted with the doctor.

 ## Doctor Module
-- As a doctor by using the credentials sent to the email can get logged in.
+- Doctor can login by using the credentials sent to the email by admin.
-- And update the availability of doctor so that patients can book appointments based on that.
+- After loggin doctor can update the availability,so that patients can book appointments based on the availability.
-- And also can view the list of patients booked.
+- Can view the list of patients booked.
+- And also can view personal profile of theirs if any changes required they can change except id and salary.

 ## Technical Aspect